tompassarelli/pyciea/README.md

 broken by design for the vast majority of people that are not splittable or doing a mod like this.

-Ultimately I discovered alpha thumb layouts are suboptimal for ergonomic and other biomechanical reasons, and that the thumb key is much better suited as something more useful like one shot modifier, backspace, enter, etc.
+Ultimately I discovered alpha thumb layouts are suboptimal for ergonomic and other biomechanical reasons, and that the thumb key is much better suited as something more useful like one shot modifier, backspace, enter.
+This is from the perspective of a programmer, its indubitably a bad decision to use alpha on press of the thumb.

 I am confident the best utilization of non-space thumb key is as OSM and can stay active if held -> then mapping backspace itself to a homerow key.
 This makes thing like hitting backspace n times, as often required, to clear several characters is much nicer, in addition to nav-layer type combos.